vic9112/vic9112/README.md

-- Hi, I’m Vic Chen.
+- Hi, I’m Kuan-Hsi(Vic) Chen.
 I am a National Tsing-Hua University student pursuing dual majors in Electrical Engineering and Music.
 - My primary focus is on ➡️**SOC Design**⬅️.
 - Recently designed the hardware accelerator of [PQC-Falcon](https://github.com/vic9112/PQC_Falcon), and integrate it into Caravel SOC with FSIC.
 - I'm currently working on Caravel-FSIC tape-out projects.